WeiTing1991/py_gui_plc/readme.md

-# Simple app
+# GUI PLC

-Simple app test by using Qtpy
+The Simple GUI app for PLC controler by using Qtpy

+## Software

 ## Installation
 ```